Leaf Rapids: Awards

 Built in a semicircle of residential bays around the Town Centre Complex, Leaf Rapids won the coveted Vincent Massey Award for Urban Excellence in 1975.
 The Town Centre Complex was built of a material that was supposed to turn bright blue as it reacted over time to air pollution; however, in this remote part of the world, there is no air pollution, causing the Town Centre Complex to remain rust colored.
 During the first four years of its life, architects and town planners from across Canada and around the world – some as far away as Japan – visited Leaf Rapids to view its unique design and infrastructure.
 Over the years, other towns followed suit and today Leaf Rapids is not alone in offering modern urban convenience in the midst of a commanding wilderness – but Leaf Rapids was the first.

 Transportation

 Leaf Rapids is located adjacent to provincial highway 391.
-Highway 391 connects the communities of Thompson, Lynn Lake, the Nisichawayasihk Cree Nation, Granville Lake, and South Indian Lake.
+Highway 391 connects the communities of Thompson, Lynn Lake, the Nelson House, and South Indian Lake.

 Six kilometres north of Leaf Rapids is the Leaf Rapids Airport.
 As of 2007, there was no regular commercial air service at the airport.
 A number of small local companies provide charter passenger and cargo services.
 Calm Air used to fly regular passenger flights from Leaf Rapids to Thompson, however these flights have ceased since the Ruttan Mine closed.

 In 2007 the community again made headlines by proposing the use of golf carts for local transport.
 Golf carts were offered as an incentive to new buyers of homes in the community.